Review and development of SWBC Standards and Assurance Framework

-By providing its expert services, SAN will be supporting the development of a thorough assurance framework for the SWBC, which includes the technical review of their Sustainable Standards, the design of performance assessments protocols, and the setting up of a monitoring mechanism through the iHub, the SAN's data management platform.
+By providing its expert services, SAN supported the development of a thorough assurance framework for the SWBC, which included the technical review of their Sustainable Standards, the design of performance assessments protocols, and the setting up of a monitoring mechanism through the iHub, the SAN's data management platform.

-As part of this project, the SAN is helping with the review and structuring of the SWBC Standards for Sustainable Vineyards and Wineries, to produce field assessment ready versions of both standards (including the sustainability criteria and assessments checklists) and a preliminary version of operational documents for the management of the certification and field assessment activities.
-In addition, the project includes the carrying out of pilot field assessments of the standards and field documents.
+As part of this project, the SAN helped with the review and structuring of the SWBC Standards for Sustainable Vineyards and Wineries, to produce field assessment ready versions of both standards (including the sustainability criteria and assessments checklists) and a preliminary version of operational documents for the management of the certification and field assessment activities.
+In addition, the project included pilot field assessments of the standards and field documents.